 We will record all information on the checks carried out in the school's single central record (SCR).
 Copies of these checks, where appropriate, will be held in individuals' personnel files.
-We follow requirements and best practice in retaining copies of these checks.
+We follow requirements and best practice in retaining copies of these checks, as set out below.

-New staff
+10. New staff

-If it is decided to make an offer of employment following the formal interview, any such offer will be conditional until satisfactory completion of the necessary pre-employment checks.
+All offers of appointment will be conditional until satisfactory completion of the necessary pre-employment checks.
 When appointing new staff, we will:

-- Verify their identity - ➤ Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months
+- Verify their identity - Obtain (via the applicant) an enhanced DBS certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
+We will obtain the certificate before, or as soon as practicable after, appointment, including when using the DBS update service.
+We will not keep a copy of the certificate for longer than 6 months, but when the copy is destroyed we may still keep a record of the fact that vetting took place, the result of the check and recruitment decision taken